dask-contrib/dask-sql/docs/source/sql/ml.rst

     * ``wrap_predict``:
       Boolean flag, whether to wrap the selected model with a :class:`dask_sql.physical.rel.custom.wrappers.ParallelPostFit`.
-      Have a look into the
       Defaults to false.
-Typically you set
-      it to true for sklearn models if predicting on big data.
+Typically you set it to true for sklearn models if predicting on big data.
     * ``wrap_fit``:
       Boolean flag, whether to wrap the selected model with a :class:`dask_sql.physical.rel.custom.wrappers.Incremental`.
       Defaults to false.
-Typically you set
-      it to true for sklearn models if training on big data.
+Typically you set it to true for sklearn models if training on big data.
     * ``fit_kwargs``:
       keyword arguments sent to the call to ``fit()``.